yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ysql.md

     1627990118725202
     ```

-1. Drop this table.
+1. Drop this table:

     ```sql
     drop table employees;
     ```

-1. Restore the snapshot schedule to the timestamp you obtained before you deleted the table, at a terminal prompt.
+1. Restore the snapshot schedule to the timestamp you obtained before you deleted the table, at a terminal prompt:

     ```sh
     $ bin/yb-admin restore_snapshot_schedule b4217ea5-56dc-4daf-afea-743460ece241 1627990118725202